CITIZENDOT/CITIZENDOT/README.md

 # Hi there :wave:

-- 🔭 I’m Appaji, working as a Software Engineer at Infinite Reality.
+- 🔭 I’m Appaji, working as Web Solutions Engineer at Google.

 **I like to code in the following way.**